Jeremy Strong: Awards and nominations

 Strong has received numerous accolades over his career for his roles on stage and screen.
-For his role as Kendall Roy in the HBO drama series Succession (2018–2023) he received a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award as Best Lead Actor in a Drama Series, in addition to two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+For his role as Kendall Roy in the HBO drama series Succession (2018–2023) he received a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award as Best Lead Actor in a Drama Series, in addition to two Actor Award for Outstanding Performance by an Ensemble in a Drama Series.
 For his role as Doctor Thomas Stockmann in the Broadway revival of the Henrik Ibsen play An Enemy of the People he received the Tony Award for Best Leading Actor in a Play.
-Most recently he was nominated as Best Supporting Actor for an Academy Award, a BAFTA Award, Screen Actors Guild Award and a Golden Globe Award for his role as Roy Cohn in The Apprentice.
+Most recently he was nominated as Best Supporting Actor for an Academy Award, a BAFTA Award, Actor Award and a Golden Globe Award for his role as Roy Cohn in The Apprentice.